-A 32-bit number uniquely identifying the vertex.
-For router vertices this is the router's OSPF Router ID.
-For network vertices, this is the IP address of the network's Designated Router.
+A 32-bit number which together with the vertex type (router or network) uniquely identifies the vertex.
+For router vertices the Vertex ID is the router's OSPF Router ID.
+For network vertices, it is the IP address of the network's Designated Router.